 - Governmental schools are exempt from local zoning regulations.
 Private schools (classrooms and/or administration only) are a Permitted Use in the O-I, Office-Institutional District, the C-C, Community Commercial District and the C-H, Highway Commercial District.
-Private schools (including, but not limited to: classrooms, administration, playground, housing, athletic facility, gymnasium, and/or stadium) are a Conditional Use in the A-R, Agricultural- Residential District, the R-85, Single Family Residential District, the R-80, Single Family Residential District, the R-78, Single Family Residential District, the R-75, Single Family Residential District, the R-78, Single Family Residential District, the R-70, Single Family Residential District, the R-72, Single Family Residential District, the R-70, Single Family Residential District, the R-55, Single Family Residential District, the R-60, Single Family Residential District, the R-70, Single Family Residential District, the R-56, Single Family Residential District, the R-70, Single Family Residential District, the R-56, Single Family Residential District, the R-70, Single Family Residential District, the R-56, Single Family Residential District, the R-60, Single Family Residential District, the C-1, Office-Institutional District, the C-C, Community Commercial District, the C-H, Highway Commercial District and the G-B, General-Business District. - Maintain a working relationship with the Fayette County School System to facilitate the provision and coordination of educational facilities to serve the growing population. - Review existing county regulations that control private school development to ascertain their effectiveness.
+Private schools (including, but not limited to: classrooms, administration, playground, housing, athletic facility, gymnasium, and/or stadium) are a Conditional Use in the A-R, Agricultural- Residential District, the R-85, Single Family Residential District, the R-80, Single Family Residential District, the R-75, Single Family Residential District, the R-75, Single Family Residential District, the R-55, Single Family Residential District, the R-50, Single Family Residential District, the R-45, Single Family Residential District, the R-40, Single Family Residential District, the R-20, Single Family Residential District, the DR-15, One-and Two-Family Residential District, the O-I, Office-Institutional District, the C-C, Community Commercial District, the C-H, Highway Commercial District and the G-B, General-Business District. - Maintain a working relationship with the Fayette County School System to facilitate the provision and coordination of educational facilities to serve the growing population. - Review existing county regulations that control private school development to ascertain their effectiveness.